 A model release form is a great way to obtain legal consent from your models for using their images as outlined in their contracts.

 This is extremely important because it offers you legal protection in case a model backs down and decides to sue you for using their images.

-In this tutorial, we’ll make an online model release form in WordPress.
-We’ll also show you how to comply with the GDPR when collecting personal information on your form.
+In this tutorial, we’ll show you how to make an online model release form in WordPress.
+We’ll also show you how to comply with GDPR guidelines when collecting personal information in your form.

 What Is a Model Release Form?

 Photographers use model release forms to get permission to publish photographs they’re going to take.
 It’s good practice to get your models to fill out the form before the day of the shoot.

 Having an online form can really help with this because you can share the link at any time.

 In a model release form, you’ll normally want to include: